Church of the Immaculate Conception, Farm Street: Construction

 The church was remodelled in 1951 by Adrian Gilbert Scott, following damage sustained by the building during the Second World War.
 In 1966, it became the parish church of Mayfair.

 In his 1999 book England's Thousand Best Churches, Sir Simon Jenkins awards the church two stars but says "Not an inch of wall surface is without decoration, and this in the austere 1840s, not the colourful late-Victorian era.
 The right aisle carries large panels portraying the Stations of the Cross.
 The left aisle has side chapels and confessionals, ingeniously carved within the piers.
 In the west window above the gallery is excellent modern glass by Evie Hone of 1953, with the richness of colour of a Burne-Jones."

 Developments

-In March 2013 the church opened its doors to LGBT Catholics as such, upon the so-called "Soho Masses" at the nearby Church of Our Lady of the Assumption and St Gregory coming to an end after six years.
+In March 2013 the church opened its doors to LGBT Catholics in response to the "Soho Masses" at the nearby Church of Our Lady of the Assumption and St Gregory coming to an end after six years.
 Archbishop Vincent Nichols attended their first mass there in 2013.
-The church had refused a request for a six-month retreat from writer Oscar Wilde almost 116 years previously.

-The building next to the church hosts parish events, the local Christian Life Community association, and is a home to the offices of the British Province of Jesuits, the online prayer application Pray As You Go, Thinking Faith, the Heythrop Library, and the London Jesuit Centre.
+Commentators noted that the church had previously declined to accommodate Oscar Wilde when, in 1897, on his release from prison after serving a two-year sentence for gross indecency, he had petitioned Farm Street to request a six-month retreat.